sachaker/sachaker.github.io/about.md

-I hope you enjoy the site, it's been a fun project on its own to build it from the ground up.
+I hope you enjoy the site, making it has been a fun project on its own.

 <img style="float: center; margin: 0px 15px 15px 0px;" src="{{site.imgurl}}/sig.PNG" width="40%" />